Vaiv-07/Vaiv-07-Engage_Car_Data_Analysis_Project/README.md

 #### Note :- The website work well on desktop.

-Futeure Scope :- We can add multiple plots as our need to get insight from data.
+Futeure Scope :- We can add multiple plots as of our need to get insight from data.
 We can also add a gui in it which, shows as we clicked on website, have 5 options asking user for what range s/he wants to see insights (using radio buttons).